SUSHIL-0711/JiraGenie/README.md

 ---

-> ** Active Development Notice**: JiraGenie is rapidly evolving.
+> Active Development Notice: JiraGenie is rapidly evolving.
 Star the repo to stay updated with new features, AWS deployment, and the upcoming web dashboard!